The Local Stellar Halo is Not Dominated by a Single Radial Merger Event: Multiple Radial Merger Events

+It is unexpected that the high energy plumes of stars have different $L_z$ in the low and intermediate metallicity samples.
+If the high-energy stars all belonged to the same progenitor, then they would have been moving together immediately before accretion, and should have similar angular momenta regardless of their metallicity.
+This shift does not appear to be explained by an internal rotation in the progenitor dwarf galaxy: \cite{Naidu2021} model a merger between a disky GSE progenitor and a proto-MW, and predict that GSE stars with $L_z\sim0$ kpc km s\inv should have a higher metallicity than GSE stars with nonzero $L_z$, which is the opposite of our observations.

-Each lobe appears to have a roughly Gaussian distribution in $v_r$, so we model the total distribution of $v_r$ for a single RME as the sum of two Gaussians.
-For most of the simulations, the two lobes appear to have the same amplitude, dispersion, and distance from $v_r = 0$.
-With these assumptions, our model is: being Each panel of Figure \ref{fig:rm_examples} shows a model distribution (blue) fit to the simulated data (red).
-The model was fit to the data by minimizing the residual sum of squares ($RSS$), given by where $N$ is the number of bins in the histogram, $v_{r,i}$ and $v_{r,i+1}$ give the bounds of the $i$th bin, and $n_i$ is the number of stars in the $i$th bin of the histogram.
-The value of the RSS was minimized using the \verb!scipy.optimize.minimize()! routine \citep{scikit-learn}.
+Motivated by this discrepency, we selected stars from the polar sample with $\widetilde{E}>-9\times 10^4$ km$^2$ s$^{-2}$ and $|L_z|<1000$ kpc km s\invnospace, binned them in 0.2 dex wide metallicity bins, and then optimized a two-component Gaussian mixture model $f(L_z)$ on the $L_z$ distributions of the data in each bin.
+The amplitude of each Gaussian was fit independently for each $L_z$ bin, but the position and dispersion of each Gaussian were simultaneously fit to all bins.
+These mixture models were optimized by minimizing a residual sum of squares ($RSS$) using \verb!scipy! \citep{scikit-learn}, given by where $N$ is the number of bins in the histogram, $L_{z,i}$ and $L_{z,i+1}$ give the bounds of the $i$th bin, and $n_i$ is the number of stars in the $i$th bin of the data histogram.